 TikTok is fast becoming a popular eCommerce ad choice, and we’ve got the TikTok ad examples to prove it.

-With over a billion monthly active users and three billion downloads, TikTok surpassed Twitter, Telegram, Reddit, Pinterest, and Snapchat in monthly active users in 2021 and is still growing quickly.
+With over a billion monthly active users and three billion downloads, TikTok surpassed Twitter, Telegram, Reddit, Pinterest, and Snapchat in monthly active users in 2021 and is still growing quickly and on the heels of Instagram Reels and Stories.

 And with increasing reach and popularity, comes growing advertising interest.